Bought a pair of AirPods from a shady source? Learn How To Check If Your AirPods Are Authentic in this guide.

 - If you got your pair brand-new for under $100 from a Black Friday sale or some other super-low discount price, then either you’re lucky, or your AirPods, unfortunately, may not be authentic.

-The same goes for new “AirPods” that you got for under the $50 range.
+The same goes for the new “AirPods” that you got for under the $50 range.
 If you got a brand-new pair for $20 or less, then you can probably already tell that they’re fake since you most likely won’t be getting the best build quality at $20 or less.

 One of the easiest ways to spot a pair of fake AirPods would be to observe the packaging.
 Unless your AirPods are a pricey 1:1 super copy, then it’s most likely that a close look at the packaging would immediately let you know whether or not your AirPods are authentic.
 However, there are cases when packaging can be so well done it can seem authentic.

 - Color: Packaging for the Apple AirPod comes in a nice, clean white, while knock-off brands usually look off-white or yellowish.